Despite a chip shortage, Tesla profits increase due to higher auto sales.

 Tesla says another gigafactory in Austin, Texas, is “progressing as anticipated.”
 Musk stated earlier this month that the company’s headquarters will be relocated from California to Texas.

-Based on “demonstrated driver safety,” Tesla is offering its new “full self-driving” technology to more drivers.

-However, earlier this month, US highway safety regulators wanted further information from Tesla about difficulties with the new autonomous system, following up on a prior investigation.

-The good results were already priced into Tesla shares, according to CFRA Research analyst Garrett Nelson, who described the activity.
+Tesla is nearing completion of its first production line cars in Austin and Berlin, but the “hardest work” is yet to come in terms of ramping up production, according to chief financial officer Zack Kirkhorn.

+Tesla has completed the transition to its Shanghai facility serving as its primary export center, freeing up other factories to produce additional cars.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.